serugeneris/philosophiappy/README.md

 # philosophiappy
-A python version of the philosophiapp
+A python version of the philosophiapp.
+You can test a deployed version in https://philosophiapp.cyclic.app/